Michael Schulz: Post-playing career

 Schulz works as a player agent at the Hamburg-based sport management agency Extratime.
 He's additionally in the field for several German TV channels and since August 2009 also as a field reporter for Deutsche Telekom's football channel Liga total.

 "Curse" of Michael Schulz

-Although Schulz was one of the best defenders of his generation, top titles eluded him.
-The special sting in his case was the fact that each team he played for was highly successful after he was transferred away, leading to speculation he was cursed.
+Although Schulz was regarded as one of the best defenders of his generation, top titles eluded him.
+The special sting in his case was that each team he played for was highly successful after he was transferred away, leading to speculation he was cursed.